Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you would like to be informed when a meeting agenda has been completed or when a particular item of interest is on an agenda for consideration by any of the City’s Boards, Commissions, Subcommittees, Task Forces, or City Council, you may request this notification at 513-842-1351 or by Email Karen.If you would like a copy of the agenda mailed to you, you may provide a self-addressed stamped envelope to the Administration Department and a copy of the meeting agenda will be mailed to you upon completion.
 Copies of agendas can also be faxed, emailed, or are available at the City Building, 800 Oak Avenue.
 Meeting minutes and agendas are also posted on the City’s website.
 To inform the City that you would like to be notified by fax or email please call 513-842-1351 or Email Karen.

-Community events are listed on the City’s website when submitted by the organization.
-Events can also be advertised to the community by those who have subscribed to the Community Updates & Events electronic newsletter on the home page of the City’s website.
-If you have an event you would like advertised, email the information to Customer Service or use this Form.
+Events will be advertised to the community by those who have subscribed to the Community Updates & Events electronic newsletter on the home page of the City’s website.
+Events can also be advertised on the City's Facebook and Instagram accounts.
+If you have an event you would like advertised, email the information to Emily Dengler, Communications and Events Coordinator, firstname.lastname@example.org.

 You must first fill out the Building Permit Application (PDF).View the current Building Permit and Zoning Certificate Fees (PDF).

 Depending on what type of construction/alterations your permit allows, you may need to submit three sets of building plans, plot/site plans, and mechanical plans.
-You may also call the Building Department at 513-821-7600 to ask questions or Email Customer Service.
+You may also call the Building Department 513-821-7600 or email Megan Statt-Blake (Community Development Director) at email@example.com or Tana Bere (Community Development Specialist) at firstname.lastname@example.org.

 The City of Wyoming prides itself on being responsive to residents’ needs.
 We strive to review permit applications within five business days, but we ask you to allow us up to ten business days for the review to be completed.
 If the documents are found to be complete and comply with the applicable provisions of the Code, you will be called or emailed when your permit is ready to be picked up.